 - Parable of the Lost Son

 - The Parable of the Prodigal and His Brother

-However, it is possible that these common descriptions for this parable might causes us to think that the son who returned to his father is the “star”.
-After all, except for cases like “The Lord of the Rings”, we often figure that anyone appearing in the name of a book or movie is the hero.
+However, it is possible that these common descriptions for this parable might cause us to think that the son who returned to his father is the “star”.
+After all, except for cases like “The Lord of the Rings” or “The Legend of Zelda”, we usually expect that anyone appearing in the name of a book or movie is the hero.

 For those of us who have gotten away from walking with God (that is, straying far from the path for which He lovingly created us), we can relate to that “prodigal” son.
 There’s nothing wrong with celebrating that we can come home, and be welcomed in (no matter what we’ve done).
 Furthermore, there is certainly a change of direction that we must take (called “repentance”) in order to return to God.
 However, like Carly Simon’s song, we might become so vain that we start to think that this story is about us.
 There is a risk that we will see ourselves in this story, and dwell on our sins: whether remaining miserable because we sin when we don’t want to, or even “celebrating” that we sin just like the son in this parable.